willfindlay/honors-thesis/thesis/thesis.md

 monitoring, and filtering network traffic in the BSD kernel.
 Classic BPF's primary insights were two-fold:

-1) network traffic events are *frequent* and *fast*, and therefore an efficient filtering mechanism was needed;
+1) Network traffic events are *frequent* and *fast*, and therefore an efficient filtering mechanism was needed;
-1) a limited, register-based bytecode being run in an in-kernel virtual machine provides precisely the mechanism described in point (1).
+1) A limited, register-based bytecode being run in an in-kernel virtual machine provides precisely the mechanism described in point (1).

 The virtual machine described above was used to implement the *filter* component of BPF, while in-kernel network function tracepoints implemented the *tap* component.
 The tap forwarded packet events to the filter, which then decided what to do